Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 Am I able to change my programme either before or after I arrive?

-Yes, you can do this before you arrive.
+Yes, you can do this before you arrive which may incur a cost.
 When you have arrived this may not be possible, but do ask the staff.

 What should I do if I find the level of my class too high or too low?